 There are both old-fashioned and modern ways that an identity thief uses to get your information.
 Here, we have dumpster diving, phishing, skimming, stealing your mail, and pretexting.
 Other methods include shoulder surfing and social engineering.

 The most common card skimming methods include tampering with ATMs.
 These days, however, scammers recruit workers at restaurants and retail shops who frequently handle credit card payments.

 Other examples of credit card frauds would be the use of a stolen card, the creation of fake cards, and account takeovers.
-Meaning, it’s essential to always be alert when using your card as new ways of scamming consumers appear constantly.
+Therefore, it’s essential to always be alert when using your card, as new ways of scamming consumers appear constantly.

 How long does it take to investigate identity theft?

 For a person to deal with the ID theft effects, it may take them anything between seven hours and up to 1,200 hours.
 Everything depends on the magnitude of the issue.
 The process involves filing reports, sending letters, setting up fraud alerts, and more.

 As for how long authorities take to investigate such cases, the average is between 120–180 days.
 Again, the exact length depends on the complexity of the case.
 In fact, the most complex ID theft cases may take up to a year or more to be investigated.